 We highly recommend completing multiple internships over the course of your time in the program.
 This will provide you with a wealth of hands-on experience and make you more marketable as an employee.
 Some internship placement sites have also been known to offer jobs to successful interns upon completion of their internship.

-Fall 2013 Placement options
+OFF-Campus Placement options

-(on Home Ave in City Heights)
+- City Farmers Nursery (on Home Ave in City Heights)

 - Dean's Greens - Students will learn how to consult owners of private residences on how to grow food.
 Students will assist with all aspects of the building and maintenance of custom gardens including the installation, harvesting, fruit tree pruning, composting, irrigation, learning permaculture methods, and more.
 Dean's focus is on teaching the homeowner how to become less depending on his business, and more self-sufficent when it comes to home-based food production. (multiple locations, must have a car)

 - Groundwork San Diego - Seeds at City will assign students, on an on-going basis, to serve as interns at the EarthLab, a four-acre open space parcel and outdoor classroom in Encanto managed by Groundwork.
 Interns and EarthLab staff will develop an urban farm at the site, as well as programming to engage students and their family in agriculture, horticulture, and healthy living.
 The EarthLab is managed by Nicole Schott, a former Seeds at City intern. (must have a car)

 - Herb En Routes - A sustainable micro-farm located on .25 acre and nestled between the Ocean Beach and Point Loma communities, the farm is a source of fresh produce and sustainable education for the local community.
 They sell to local restaurants, provide a CSA, and are currently taking the steps to become certified organic. (located in Ocean Beach)

 - Murray Farms (in Vista) contact Lora Logan, Seeds@City Manager, for more info about this site.